RileyOsborne/laravel_dashboard/README.md

 ## Using the application as admin

-Upon logging in you will land on a page which you can use to naviagte to either a company list or employee list
+Upon logging in you will land on a page which you can use to navigate to either a company list or employee list

 The admin user is capable of CRUD functionality on these views (namely create, update, delete)